aasisrijal/Patient-Profile-Management/README.md

 ## Available Scripts

-In the project directory, after setting the postgres database configuration and change .env file, then you can run:
+In the project directory,go to backend directory

 ### `cd backend`

+After setting the postgres database configuration and change .env file, then you can run:

 ### `npm install`